tunpingwang/tunpingwang.github.io/readme.md

 	![invisible](http://i.imgur.com/hmCyNe5.jpg)

-2. after highlighted and/or zoomed in, text in **paragraph** may start to display with correct styling effects.
+2. after being highlighted and/or zoomed in, text in **paragraph** may start to display with correct styling effects.
 The heading may still be invisible at this point.

 	![paragraph](http://i.imgur.com/MqHlj5D.jpg)